Reading layout

 print('Connection successful!')

-Run the script using python test_requests.py (or python3 test_requests.py).
-A successful execution confirms that both Python and the Requests library are correctly installed and communicating with external servers.
+A 200 status code confirms that both Python and requests are correctly installed and able to communicate with external servers.

 Common Installation Mistakes and Fixes